lxndrblz/anatole/README.md

 Anatole is licensed under the [MIT license](https://github.com/lxndrblz/anatole/blob/master/LICENSE).

-## Maintenance
+## Contributions

 This theme is maintained by its author [Alexander Bilz](https://github.com/lxndrblz) and with the help from these awesome [contributors](https://github.com/lxndrblz/anatole/graphs/contributors).
-Please open an issue/pull request if you want to contribute to making this theme better and more feature-complete.
-For PRs, please make sure that they align with the theme's goals: minimalism, speed, and elegance.

-## Contributions

 All contributions (including features, translations, code cleanups, improved documentation & bugs reporting) are welcome.

 Read the [guidelines](https://github.com/lxndrblz/anatole/blob/master/.github/CONTRIBUTING.md) for more information about contributing to this project.